salpa-radhika/Learning/git_readme.txt

 revert few lines or few commits -> git revert --hard <commit_id>
 diff with reset and revert
 reset commands remove all the commits made after commit id but revert only removes changes made in mentioned commit id

+git stores data in the repo in key value i.e., SHA1 to check value use git cat-file alphanumeric_value -p